Facebook Skip to main content

 Applying Test Optional

-All applicants who choose to apply Test Optional agree to complete the “Test Optional Summary of Qualifications” and answer two short-answer questions in the place of submitting a GMAT or GRE score:
+All applicants who choose to apply Test Optional agree to complete the “Test Optional Summary of Qualifications” in the application questions section of the online application.
+Applicants will submit a response to these questions in lieu of submitting a GMAT, GMAT Focus Edition or GRE score.

-• Please detail the specific evidence in your academic experience that supports your analytical and quantitative preparedness for success in the MBA program.
-(75 words maximum)
+Please detail the specific evidence in your academic and/or professional experience that supports your analytical and quantitative preparedness for success in the program.
+(150 words maximum)

 Please review the Test Optional FAQ section for a complete overview of the requirements for applying Test Optional and crafting a competitive application.